 Cost of products sold increased as a percentage of net revenue in the second fiscal quarter of 2009 as we recorded write-downs to inventories of \$16 million associated with reduced demand assumptions.
-In addition, the second fiscal quarter of 2009 included \$2 million of indirect taxes relating to prior periods and payments of \$3 million in connection with terminating our relationship with a contract manufacturer as part of a transition to another supplier, which primarily related to production equipment procured by the contract manufacturer for which we agreed to compensate the contract manufacturer.
+In addition, the second fiscal quarter of 2009 included \$2 million of indirect taxes relating to prior periods and payments to suppliers of \$3 million in connection with manufacturing transitions.
 Cost of products sold decreased as a percentage of net revenue in the first three fiscal quarters of 2008 compared to fiscal year 2007 driven primarily by a favorable product mix.